 Begin with all the chords in root position before moving on to the inversions, building in the nuances and energy as you become more comfortable.

 This magnificent piano earworm title ‘A Thousand Miles‘ is a staple for enthusiasts who enjoy piano pop.

 Originally titled ‘Interlude‘, Vanessa Carlton’s debut was released in 2002.
 It is a simple melody, written in the key of B, but the speed can intimidate beginners.

 Remember to start slowly until you master it.
 The left hand repeats the same three notes throughout (E, F#, and D#).

 And the right-hand intro is a simple riff going back and forth between the B and the B octave, with a few notes based on the B major scale.

 5. All of Me – John Legend

-Next up, we have one of the most beautiful love songs of the 21st Century, John Legend dedicated his song ‘All of Me‘ to his then-fiancé (now wife), Chrissy Teigen in 2013.
+Next on our list of easy popular songs to play on piano, we have one of the most beautiful love songs of the 21st Century, John Legend dedicated his song ‘All of Me‘ to his then-fiancé (now wife), Chrissy Teigen in 2013.

 Great for beginners, the first part needs only the right hand – the left hand only featuring slightly at the end.